A-Rozmarynowicz/A-Rozmarynowicz/README.md

 and anything related to <b>physics</b>: science that has forever driven my curiosity about the Universe, and which I aim to progress through my engineering work.
 </p> -->

 <p align="center">
 And I aim to positively and meaningfully contribute to the development of engineering.
 </p>

+## Further details
+You can also visit my [LinkedIn](https://www.linkedin.com/in/arkadiusz-rozmarynowicz-ar/) profile for details on my work experience and certificates.

 ## About my projects
 Please take a look at my repositories to find many exciting projects I've been working on for the past few years.
 Each one of them has been driven by my: